Student Awards 2012

 Phi Kappa Phi Graduate Inductees:

-Four History MAs were inducted into the Phi Kappa Phi Honor Society in 2012.
-They are Beth Petitjean, John Barruzza, Ronald Bulla and Michael Brownrigg.
+Two History MAs were inducted into the Phi Kappa Phi Honor Society in 2013.
+They are Thomas Foley and Ruby Johnson.
 Congratulations to all!

 Temple University has offered Justin Clark ‘12, four years of funding toward his Ph.D.
 Congratulations, Justin!